tri2820/tri2820/README.md

-Master's student in Machine Intelligence at the University of Basel
+Master's student in Computer Science (Machine Intelligence) at the University of Basel.